landonrichard/LRVault/Neural Networks/Programming An Evolving Unsupervised Learning Neural Network.md

 >The 3D Jagged array correlates to the weightlist as shown in the diagram below:
 ![[3djaggedexplained.png]]

 Please notice that the last array in the first hidden layer in the 3D Jagged Array is empty.
 It is shown as a closed matrix.
 This is because the last node in the hidden layer does not have an input.
 This is a ==Bias Neuron== that is used as a constant.
+The Output Layer does not have a bias neuron.
-*The Bias Neuron is not mandatory and may not be added to the network*
+*The Bias Neuron is not mandatory and may not be added to the network.*